Bullying at school

 - Make it clear that you’ll help: for example, ‘It sounds like things haven’t been so good.
 Let’s think about some things we could do to make it better’.

 - Avoid negative comments: it won’t help to say things like, ‘You need to stand up for yourself’ or ‘You poor thing.
 Never mind, you can stay home’.

-And if your child understands why some children bully, it might help him realise the situation isn’t his fault.
+And if your child understands why some children bully, it might help your child to realise that the situation isn’t their fault.
 For example, you could tell your child that the person who is bullying might:

 - be copying other people, and not know that bullying is wrong